Guterres thanks Türkiye for its 'pivotal role' in grain shipments

 For his part, Akar said that since Aug.
 1, 51 ships have sailed for grain shipments, of which 27 have set off with loads, while 24 have entered Ukrainian ports.

-On the amount of grain exported, he said, "We consider that this number will gradually increase."
+On the amount of grain exported, Akar said, "We consider that this number will gradually increase."

+"A total of 14 representatives from Türkiye, 22 from Russia, 12 from Ukraine and 23 from the U.N. are currently employed by the center, which operates under the auspices of the U.N. and is hosted by Türkiye," Akar said, adding that there are no military elements in the field.

 Please click to read our informative text prepared pursuant to the Law on the Protection of Personal Data No. 6698 and to get information about the cookies used on our website in accordance with the relevant legislation.